yanghenryliu/yanghenryliu.github.io/_pages/cv.md

 Service and leadership
 ======
+* Conference
-* Program Committee for IEEE 24th International Conference on Information Reuse and Integration for Data Science
+  * Program Committee for IEEE 24th International Conference on Information Reuse and Integration for Data Science (IEEE IRI)
-* Reviewer for IEEE Internet Computing
-* Reviewer for Journal of Medical Internet Research (JMIR) Publications
   * Reviewer for 13th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM-BCB 2022)

+* Journal
+  * Reviewer for IEEE Access (IF: 3.476)
+  * Reviewer for IEEE Internet Computing (IF: 2.96)
+  * Reviewer for Journal of Medical Internet Research (JMIR) Publications (IF: 7.08)